zappajs/zappajs/README.md

   - Now supports saving the Session object in Socket.IO methods.
   - Support `ack` for all Socket.IO `emit` calls.
 - Removal of embedded client-side code:
-  - The ZappaJS client is no longer embedded and was moved to a separate module, `zappajs-client`.
+  - The ZappaJS client is no longer embedded and was moved to a separate module, [`zappajs-client`](https://github.com/zappajs/zappajs-client).
   - Sammy and jQuery are no longer embedded.
   - As a consequence the `zappa` middleware is no longer required and was removed.
 If your code references any Javascript file under `/zappa/`, consider using e.g. `browserify-middleware` to build the dependencies.
+  - Client-side code is now bundled using `browserify-string`.
 - Now uses the `debug` module instead of logging to console directly.
 - Host and port might be specified using `ZAPPA_PORT` and `ZAPPA_HOST` environment variables, which are used as default if no explicit configuration is provided.